Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 ## Media Controller Search Category Attributes

-The following table lists all the search category attributes the server can receive.
+The following table lists all the search category attributes the server can receive:

 **Table: Media controller search category attributes**